sqlparser/sqlflow_public/grabit/readme.md

 - **sid**

 Name of the Oracle instance.
-Used for Oracle only.
+They were used for Oracle only.

 - **extractedSchemas**
 This option is used for Oracle only.